geozwaan/Erosion/README.md

 - p4est 2.2.0

-See also the detailed.log file in folder /ASPECT_log
+See also the detailed.log file in folder /ASPECT_log for more details

 In order to install ASPECT with FastScape (FastScape files being provided in folder /ASPECT_source):